 - You can access instructions on how to complete a PDF timesheet and create a digitally configured ID by visiting the Tools and Resources section of the FWS webpage.

-REMINDER: Students are required to submit their timesheet by the deadlines specified on the Payroll Calendar.
-Late submission of timesheets will not be accepted per CGU Payroll and TCCS policy.
+REMINDER: Students are required to report time by deadlines on the Payroll Calendar.
+Late submission of FWS hours will not be accepted per CGU Payroll and TCCS policy.

 During Employment: Tracking Your Work-Study Allocation